-RI is calculated by adding up all monthly qualifying income and deducting debt payments (excluding mortgage payments to be eliminated by the reverse mortgage), monthly property charges (property taxes, homeowner’s insurance, HOA dues, etc.), and an estimate of utility and maintenance costs based on the square footage of the home.
+Residual income is calculated by adding up your monthly income and deducting debt payments (excluding mortgage payments to be eliminated by the reverse mortgage), monthly property charges, and an estimate of utility and maintenance costs.
+Utility and maintenance costs are estimated based on the region and square footage of the home.

-The leftover residual income must meet a certain threshold based on the region the applicant lives in and the number of people living in the home.
-Figure 1 shows the standards for various regions and household sizes.
+The remaining residual income must meet a certain threshold based on the region where you live and the number of people living in your home.
+Figure 1 shows the required thresholds by region and household size.

-After all the property charges, debt payments, and estimated maintenance and utilities are backed out, the couple is left with $1563.28 in RI.
+Figure 2 shows a breakdown of their monthly expenses.
+After the property charges, debt payments, and estimated maintenance and utilities are backed out, they are left with $1563.28 in disposable income.

 Based on Figure 1, a household size of 2 in the South region needs to have at least $886/month in disposable income to qualify.
 As you can see, this couple clearly meets the reverse mortgage residual income requirements.